Byggtjeneste/integration-events/incoming/documentation_events.md

 ## Sample JSON

-Example of when the image has been referenced from one more product group:
+Example of when the document has been referenced from one more modules:

 ```json
 {